 Fleets are accustomed to managing fuel expenses.
 With IC vehicles, drivers often use fuel cards or credit cards for fueling at public gas stations.
 With electric fleets, payment and fuel card processes change slightly, and in some cases, significantly.

-At Ampcontrol, we differentiate between two use cases: First, payment at public or 3rd-party sites.
+At Ampcontrol, we differentiate between two use cases: First, payment at public or 3rd-party EV charger payment terminal sites.
 Second, payment at the fleet’s charging hubs for contractors and external drivers.

 More fleets are now opening charging station access beyond their own drivers.
 They permit contractors to charge vehicles when parked at their hub and form partnerships with other companies to allow access during certain hours.
-This approach helps fleet operators generate additional revenue and lower the total cost of ownership (TCO).
+This approach helps fleet operators generate additional revenue from EV charger payment terminals and lower the total cost of ownership (TCO).

 A common use case involves logistics and F&B companies that frequently work with vendors for delivery and pickup.
 Warehouse owners assist these vendors in electrifying their vehicles by offering charging station access at warehouse locations.
 This practice is becoming more common, creating new partnerships and relationships.

-A potential solution is to install either payment terminals or an invoice system that tracks all charging sessions per vehicle or user.
+A potential solution is to install an EV charger with payment terminal or an EV charger payment system that invoices and tracks all charging sessions per vehicle or user.
 The costs of these sessions are then invoiced or instantly debited to the vehicle owner.
-Modern charging management systems (CMS) often include integrated functionalities or have integrations with payment solutions.
+Modern charging management systems (CMS) often include integrated functionalities or have integrations with advanced EV charging payment solutions.

 Some vehicles need more than just depot charging.
 For transit buses, companies are installing opportunity chargers within cities.
 However, most fleets need to utilize existing public charging networks for on-route charging.